How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 "She 100 per cent does [drive turnout]," said Tejean Neal, 19, a University of Wisconsin student.
 "I also think that's why Joe Biden picked her.
 He draws the Black vote from her."

-It's important to note that Neal himself has deep reservations — about her, and about Biden.
-He prefers more left-leaning politicians like Sen. Bernie Sanders and congresswoman Alexandria Ocasio-Cortez.
+Neal himself has deep reservations — about Harris and about Biden.
+He prefers more left-leaning politicians such as Sen. Bernie Sanders and congresswoman Alexandria Ocasio-Cortez.

 Yet he's still voting Democrat because he calls it his civic duty as an American citizen to remove Trump from office.